๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 }

-✅ Helps diagnose problems quickly and improves operational visibility.
+✅ Helps diagnose problems quickly and improves observability

 9. ๐ Document Your API

-APIs without documentation are hard for clients to consume.
-Use Springdoc OpenAPI / Swagger to generate interactive documentation.
+Use Springdoc OpenAPI / Swagger for interactive documentation.

 springdoc: